Topbrains/signals_async_watch/README.md

 ## How do we display the value of the futureSignal in a widget?

 There are many ways to display the value of the futureSignal.
-We will use the signals Watch() widget.
+We will use the signals Watch() widget:

-As an alternative a FutureBuilder is a widget that takes a future and a builder function.
-It can wait for the Future.
-The builder function takes a context and an AsyncSnapshot object which corresponds directly to the AsyncState in our futureSignal.
-The AsyncSnapshot object has three states: waiting, data and error.

 ```dart
 Watch(() {